show_page.php1 : df06.jpg

 D-F06 (NP)

-ETIOLOGIC DIAGNOSIS: Proventricular macrorhabdiosis
+ETIOLOGIC DIAGNOSIS: Proventricular and ventricular macrorhabdiosis (with proventricular adenocarcinoma)

 CAUSE: Macrorhabdus ornithogaster